Abundant availability of data to aid science, says PM Modi - ExBulletin

 Abundant availability of data to aid science, says PM Modi

-Prime Minister Narendra Modi said on Tuesday that the abundant availability of data and technology in the modern era would help science.

-New Delhi: Prime Minister Narendra Modi said on Tuesday that the abundant availability of data and technology in the modern era would help science.
+NEW DELHI: Prime Minister Narendra Modi said on Tuesday that the abundant availability of data and technology in the modern age will help science.

-Addressing the 108th Indian Scientific Congress, which opened in Nagpur, virtually, Modi said, “The Indian scientific community will secure a deserved place for our country.
+Virtually addressing the 108th Indian Science Congress, which opened in Nagpur, Modi said: “India’s scientific community will secure a deserved place for our country.”

 He further stated that the field of data analytics is advancing at a dazzling pace, which is a great help in converting insights into insights and analytics into actionable insights.